dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 static async userAssignmentWorkflow(ctxt: WorkflowContext, name: string, @ArgOptional more_time: boolean | undefined) {
   let ctime = await ctxt.invoke(CurrentTimeCommunicator).getCurrentTime();

-  //Assign, extend time or simply return current assignment const userRec = await ctxt.invoke(RespondUtilities).getUserAssignment(name, ctime, more_time);
+  //Get new assignment, extend time or simply return current assignment const userRec = await ctxt.invoke(RespondUtilities).getUserAssignment(name, ctime, more_time);

   //Get the expiration time (if there is a current assignment); pass it to the caller